Hotels near Marlboro College

 Which hotels near Marlboro College offer free parking?

-Which hotels near Marlboro College have a pool?
+Which hotels near Marlboro College have an outdoor pool?

 Do hotels near Marlboro College offer free Wi-Fi?